-Iran’s top diplomat claims prisoner swap near with US
+US calls Iran’s prisoner swap claim a ‘cruel lie’

 The evidence against them has never been made public.
 The detainees all have dual U.S.-Iranian citizenship, something Tehran does not recognize.

-In recent days, however, longtime Iranian-American detainee Siamak Namazi was allowed to conduct an interview with CNN from Tehran’s notorious Evin prison — something that would not have happened without the acquiescence of security forces.
+In recent days, however, Namazi was allowed to conduct an interview with CNN from Tehran’s notorious Evin prison — something that would not have happened without the acquiescence of security forces.

 Meanwhile, Ali Bagheri Kani, a deputy Iranian foreign minister who has handled nuclear talks with world powers, made a trip Sunday to Oman, a longtime interlocutor between Tehran and Washington.